mendel5/sdr/README.md

 # sdr
-Overview of Use Cases and Applications for Software Defined Radio (SDR)
+Overview of Use Cases and Applications for Software Defined Radios (SDR).

-## Overview
 For educational purposes only.
 Not intended for practical application.

+## Overview

 ### FM broadcasting
 - Radio, terrestrial, analog